pawel-ta/SkyGen/README.md

 Minimal refactor height: 20<br>
 Maximal refactor height: 255<br>
 Show names on map: unchecked<br>
-It should work just fine with them, other may cause an application error due to process timeout Currently name seed database is too large for server to generate names, that is not a problem in desktop version.
+It should work just fine with them, other may cause an application error due to process timeout<br>
+Currently name seed database is too large for server to generate names, that is not a problem in desktop version.
 (nothing bad will happen, but you won't get your map)